Proxy-Phaethon/chaos/README.md

 Chaos is currently in active development.

-Version 1 focuses on building the semantic engine and the project initialisation pipeline.
+Version 1 focuses on building the semantic engine and the project initialisation pipeline with explicit use for Web Developers.

 Current priorities include: